-Parameters Lamu County Tana River County Kilifi County Mombasa County Kwale County Wacha, Gaabo, Jibana, Mazeras and Mwangea. - Nyika plateau that rises from 100m to 340m above sea level and occupies about two thirds of the county area covers the lower lying ground along the western side of the county. hinterland, rises gradually from about 180 meters on the western boundary of the county boundary of the county - Meteorology - 2 rainy seasons and temperatures ranging between 23 0 and 32 0 C -hot and dry climate within ecological zones ranging from III to VII -Average annual temperatures are about 30°C -Rainfall is low, bimodal, erratic, and conventional in nature. -The total annual rainfall ranges between 280 mm and 900 mm with long rains occurring in April and May, short rains in October and November with November being the wettest month average annual rainfall ranges from 300mm in the hinterland to 1,300mm in the coastal belt. annual temperature ranges between 21° C and 30°C in the coastal belt and between 30°C and 34°C in the hinterland 2 distinct long and short seasons.
+Parameters Lamu County Tana River County Kilifi County Mombasa County Kwale County Jibana, Mazeras and Mwangea. - Nyika plateau that rises from 100m to 340m above sea level and occupies about two thirds of the county area covers the lower lying ground along the western side of the county. hinterland, rises gradually from about 180 meters on the western boundary of the county meters on the western boundary of the county - Meteorology - 2 rainy seasons and temperatures ranging between 23 0 and 32 0 C -hot and dry climate within ecological zones ranging from III to VII -Average annual temperatures are about 30°C -Rainfall is low, bimodal, erratic, and conventional in nature. -The total annual rainfall ranges between 280 mm and 900 mm with long rains occurring in April and May, short rains in October and November with November being the wettest month average annual rainfall ranges from 300mm in the hinterland to 1,300mm at the coastal belt. annual temperature ranges between 21°C and 30°C in the coastal belt and between 30°C and 34°C in the hinterland 2 distinct long and short seasons.
 The long rains occur in April - June with an average of 1,040 mm.
 The short rains start towards the end of October lasting until December averaging 240mm.
-The annual average rainfall for the county is 640mm annual mean temperature in the county is 27.9°C with a minimum of 22.7°C and a maximum of 33.1°C. Rainfall is bimodal with short rains being experienced from October to December, while the long rains are experienced from March/April to JulyThe total annual precipitation varies from 900mm- 1500mm per annum along the coast to 500mm to 600mm per annum in the hinterland.
+The annual average rainfall for the county is 640mm annual mean temperature in the county is 27.9°C with a minimum of 33.1°C. Rainfall is bimodal with short rains being experienced from October to December, while the long rains are experienced from March/April to JulyThe total annual precipitation varies from 900mm- 1500mm per annum along the coast to 500mm to 600mm per annum in the hinterland.
 The average annual rainfall ranges from 600mm in the hinterland to 1200mm at the coastal belt.
-Average temperature ranges from 26.3°C to 26.6°C in the coastal lowlands, 25°C to 26.6°C in Shimba Hills, and 24.6°C to 27.5°C in the hinterland Biodiversity - Forests cover 11.5% of total county land surface dominated by complex ecosystem of high canopy coastal, -Wildlife is mainly found in the Arabuko Sokoke Forest Reserve, Malindi has natural forest of approximately 300 ha and 138 acres of - total area covered by forests is about 7 per cent, 54,544 hectares (35,043
+Average temperature ranges from 26.3°C to 26.6°C in the coastal lowlands, 25°C to 26.6°C in Shimba Hills, and 24.6°C to 27.5°C in the hinterland Biodiversity - Forests cover 11.5% of total county land surface area - dominated by complex ecosystem of high canopy coastal, riverine forests, wooded bush land and thickets as well -Wildlife is mainly found in the Arabuko Sokoke Forest Reserve, Malindi Marine Park, and Watamu Marini Reserve. has natural forest of approximately 300 ha and 138 acres of agroforestry - total area covered by forests is about 7 per cent, 54,544 hectares (35,043 hectares gazetted, and